Let’s move on and discuss about the muscles. Specifically, let’s start with the pectoral muscles.

 Watch and learn more about them in today’s episode here.
 Enjoy!

 Hello and welcome to another episode of Interactive Biology TV where we’re making Biology fun.
 My name is Leslie Samuel.
 In this video, I’m going to be answering one single question, “What are the four pectoral muscles?“

-Then, we have another little muscle, and this muscle is called subclavius.
-This muscle, you can see it here.
+We also have another little muscle.
+This muscle is called subclavius as seen in red below.
 It goes from the first rib to the clavicle.
 We’ll talk about those details in a later video, but that is the third muscle.

 The last muscle, the fourth muscle is serratus anterior.
 You can see it here in red.
 It has these serrations.
 When you think about serrations, or a serrated knife, or a serrated blade, you think about a knife that has these little teeth and that’s what you see here.
 It has that serrated type of a feel.
 That’s serratus anterior.

 So, pectoralis major, pectoralis minor, subclavius, and serratus anterior.

 Understanding the Origins and Insertions of Muscles – An Overview

 I just want to give a quick overview of that so, we’re going to go into more details in later videos.
 But, before we go into those videos, I want to show you this picture.